5g6zjt8m/HomeLab/Entries/2024-07-20_Recovering/readme.md

 # 2024-07-20_Recovering

+### What I achieved:
+- Diagnosed and resolved a Linux VM failing to boot.
+- Identified a flaw within automated processes causing the issue.

+### I did this through:
+- Understanding how to spot and research specific error codes.
+- Booting into a live environment, taking ownership of the bloated directory with ``sudo chmod 777 -R /(path to folder)``, and deleting the errant files.

 ## Wait, why is nothing seeding?

 My seeding VM had been pretty bulletproof for the past couple of months, and I've grown my upload total to almost six terabytes.
 Now that's a lot of Linux .isos.
 On rare occasions I'd notice that I had no active torrents on the tracker's site.
 Usually it was because of power loss (I don't have a UPS) and the NAS hadn't been manually decrypted yet.
 All I had to do in these occasions was decrypt it and reboot the VM.